josefdeutsch/joseftv/README.md

 ## JosephTV
 Figure one shows Google Authentication followed by a Firebase database query.
 After logging in, the data is confirmed and made available to the user in a grid view.
-If the user clicks one of the selected tiles in figure two, he gets to another control element figure three, which should create space for more specific information.
+If the user clicks one of the selected tiles in Figure two, he gets to another control element Figure three, which should create space for more specific information.
 At the bottom of this element there is a possible selection from the already existing playlists.
 Figure four shows the video player with its operating dynamics and the task flow, which commands you back to the detailed selection if a video is selected.

 ## What have I learned?